MagnumOpuses/af-connect-module/README.md

 ## AF-Connect Integration environment

-Guidelines for connecting module to Arbetsförmedlingen's AF-Connect integration environment goes here...
+Guidelines for connecting to AF-Connect integration environment goes here...

 ## Built with